 This results in the ability to make an immediate purchase, but may not be the best option for your needs.
 Many times, dealerships raise the prices of their used cars to well-above market value.
 Obviously this is to provide the best return on investment for them.

 This can be an advantage for you because many of the used cars were once trade-ins, the dealership likely has very little invested in the cars to begin with.
 This means a lot of room for them to come down to a level that makes you comfortable.
 Purchasing through a dealership can be scary and there are other options.

 Buying Used Autos Online

 The Internet is full of cars, trucks and vans for sale.
-You can find these through online classifieds, as well as car auction sites.
+With that said, sou can find these through online classifieds, as well as car auction sites.
 These are excellent ways to purchase a vehicle at a low price.

 But as always buyer beware.
 Some owners are less than forthcoming about their maintenance practices (or lack thereof), while others make the photos of their cars look better than the reality, in hopes of a quick sale.
 While these are excellent options, care should be exercised in order to get a good deal.
 Here is a page I built about Internet used car sales.

 Once upon a time buying from an individual was the only option other than a dealership.
 However, private sale cars is still a viable option.
 But it carries many of the drawbacks mentioned with the online sales options.
 If you decide to purchase through an individual, ensure that you receive all documentation about the work performed.

 Used Car Conglomerates – Dealerships like CarMax and the like have made quiet a reputation for selling used cars.
 These types of dealerships do not offer new cars at all only stocking their lots with used and pre owned certified cars.